zeflash/SublimeLinter/README.markdown

 Disabling Languages
 -------------------

-If you want to disable linting for specific languages, add their names to the file settings array "sublimelinter_disable".
+If you want to disable linting for specific languages, add their names (as listed above) to the file settings array "sublimelinter_disable".
 For example, to disable Perl linting:

     "sublimelinter_disable":
         [
             "Perl"
         ],

+The language name is case-insensitive.

 Python and PEP8
 ---------------